Audit and Compliance in Malaysia: A Guide for Foreign Investors

 Private exempt companies are not required to file audited accounts; an exempt private company is defined as a private company having not more than 20 members, none of whom are corporations having a direct or indirect interest in its shares.

-• Zero-revenue companies – these are companies that do not generate any revenue during the current financial year, as well as the past two financial years.
-Further, its total assets do not exceed 300,000 ringgit (US$66,700) in the current financial year and the previous two financial years; and
+- Zero-revenue companies – these are companies that do not generate any revenue during the current financial year, as well as the past two financial years.
+Further, its total assets do not exceed 300,000 ringgit (US$63,993) in the current financial year and the previous two financial years; and

-• Threshold-qualified companies – these are companies that have revenue that does not exceed 100,000 ringgit (US$22,232) during the current financial year as well as the previous two financial years.
-Secondly, its total assets do not exceed 300,000 ringgit (US$66,698) in the current financial year and the previous two financial years, and it ended the current financial year and the previous two financial years with no more than five employees.
+- Threshold-qualified companies – these are companies whose revenues do not exceed 100,000 ringgit (US$21,331) during the current financial year and the previous two financial years.
+Secondly, the company’s total assets do not exceed 300,000 ringgit in the current financial year and the previous two financial years, and it ended the current financial year and the previous two financial years with no more than five employees.

 However, an exempt private company, which is solvent, may still need to audit its accounts if it receives written notice from the Ministry of Finance.